Student Grievance Procedure

 Title IX Grievances

-The Vice President for Student Affairs is the South Plains College Title IX Coordinator and is designated to formally investigate student grievances, address inquiries and coordinate the College’s compliance efforts regarding student complaints and grievances.
-Notice of a formal complaint can be made in person or orally to an appropriate official, but the College strongly encourages submission of grievances in writing.
-All complaints of discrimination or harassment as defined below should be reported to:
+The Vice President for Student Affairs is the South Plains College Title IX Coordinator and is designated to formally investigate Title IX student grievances, address inquiries and coordinate the College’s compliance efforts regarding Title IX student complaints and grievances.
+These grievances will be investigated following the procedures outlined in policy FH.

 Vice President for Student Affairs (Title IX Coordinator)

 Individuals with complaints of this nature also have the right to file a formal complaint with the United States Department of Education:

 When consulting campus resources, all parties should be aware of confidentiality, privacy and mandatory reporting in order to make informed choices.
 On campus, some resources can offer confidentiality and advice without any obligation to report unless specifically requested by the reporting party.
 Other resources are expressly there for reporting crimes and policy violations and will act when a report is made.

 If one desires the incident be kept confidential, they should speak with on-campus counselors, campus health service providers or off-campus resources who can maintain confidentiality, except in the rare event that the incident reveals a need to protect you or other members of the community.

 Non-Confidential Reporting Options